open-marketplace/open-marketplace/doc/product_listings.md

 Then it is up to the admin to decide whether the product list is rejected or the product becomes available to the customer in the market, the admin can view list of products sent for verification in the administration panel via the product listings tab (1).
-Each product listing has a detail page where admin can view product details and decide whether or not to accept (2).
+Each product listing has a detail page where admin can view product details and decide whether to accept (2).

 ![admin_product_view](images/admin_product_view.png)